dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 > What will be encrypted during a https request?
 > only the request part of the http
 {: .prompt-tip }

+## https steps _> TLS handshake steps

+  There are multiple steps in the TLS handshake process.
+I have grouped them into 4 main categories:

+Hello Messages: The client sends a ClientHello message to initiate the handshake, and the server responds with a ServerHello message along with its digital certificate.

+Key Exchange: The server may send key exchange information, and the client responds with its own key exchange message (and certificate if requested).

+Cipher Spec: The client sends a CipherSpec message to switch to the negotiated encryption and follows it with a Finished message.

+Server Finalization: The server replies with its own CipherSpec and Finished messages, completing the handshake and establishing a secure connection.

 ## SSL termination